JRF63/desktop-streaming/README.md

 # TODO
 - Make it work on Firefox
+- Native client for lower latency and to have support for HEVC
 - Handle reconnect after disconnection without closing the server
 - AMD, Intel encoders
 - Linux server using PipeWire
-- Native client to have support for HEVC
 - Gamepad support
 - Audio streaming via Opus